Family of Joe Biden

 The family of Joe Biden, the 46th president of the United States, includes members prominent in law, education, activism and politics.
 Biden's immediate family was the first family of the United States from 2021 to 2025 during Biden's presidency.
 They were also the second family of the United States from 2009 to 2017 during Biden's vice presidency under Barack Obama.
 Biden's family is mostly descended from the British Isles, with most of their ancestors coming from Ireland and England, and a smaller number descending from the French.

-Of Biden's sixteen great-great-grandparents, ten of them were born in Ireland.
+Of Biden's 16 great-great-grandparents, 10 of them were born in Ireland.
 He is descended from the Blewitts of County Mayo and the Finnegans of County Louth.
 One of Biden's great-great-great-grandfathers was born in Sussex, England, and emigrated to Maryland in the United States by 1820.

 In the closing months of the Biden administration, several members of his family, including his son, his siblings and his in-laws, were issued presidential pardons.
+Biden stated that the pardons were issued not because of any wrongdoing, but to protect his family from political retribution from his successor Donald Trump.

 Wives

 Neilia Hunter Biden

 Neilia Hunter Biden, the first wife of Joe Biden, was born on July 28, 1942.
 The couple married on August 27, 1966.
 After the wedding, the Bidens moved to Wilmington, Delaware, where Biden was on the New Castle County Council.
 The couple had three children: Joseph Robinette "Beau" III, Robert Hunter, and Naomi Christina "Amy".
 Biden campaigned to unseat the U.S. Senator from Delaware J. Caleb Boggs; Neilia was described by The News Journal as the "brains" of his victorious campaign.

 On December 18, 1972, while her husband was still a U.S. senator-elect, Neilia was driving with Naomi, Beau, and Hunter to buy a Christmas tree.
 Neilia "drove into the path" of a tractor-trailer, "possibly because her head was turned and she didn't see the oncoming truck".
 Neilia and the children were taken to Wilmington General Hospital.
 Neilia and Naomi died upon arrival, but her two sons survived with serious injuries.
 Biden was sworn in to the U.S. Senate on January 3, 1973, at the hospital where his sons were being treated.
+Neilia and Naomi were buried in St. Joseph on the Brandywine Cemetery in Greenville, Delaware.